Ethan0104/SmartSelect/README.md

 ## How It Works

-When you double-click on text, Better Double Click analyzes the surrounding content to detect if the text is part of a larger pattern (like an email address or URL).
+When you double-click on text, Better Double Click Select analyzes the surrounding content to detect if the text is part of a larger pattern (like an email address or URL).
 If detected, it automatically expands the selection to include the entire pattern.

 ## Contribution